clewisdavis/The-Joy-of-React/course-notes.md

 ### Iteration

-- From a previous example; Building a CRM, we extracted a `ContactCard` compoennt and used it for our 3 contacts:
+- From a previous example; Building a CRM, we extracted a `ContactCard` component and used it for our 3 contacts:

 ```JAVASCRIPT
 <ul>